 From backbench to lab bench: MP meets Bristol researchers

-Dr Angela Attwood, from the University of Bristol’s School of Experimental Psychology, has already spent four days in Westminster learning more about Mr Williams’ work.
+Dr Angela Attwood, from the University of Bristol’s School of Experimental Psychology, has spent 4 days in Westminster learning more about Mr Williams’ work.

 She said: “The Royal Society Pairing Scheme aims to build bridges between parliamentarians and scientists, so that MPs can become more informed about science issues and scientists can get a better understanding of how science informs policy.